Glavin001/atom-beautify/docs/options.md

 **Description**:

-formater used by pybeautifier (Supported by autopep8, pybeautifier)
+formatter used by pybeautifier (Supported by autopep8, pybeautifier)

 **Example `.jsbeautifyrc` Configuration**